-Be careful if a factoring company promotes an extremely low rate like 0.55%, then know that these low rates are purposefully to get your attention.
-Advertised rates may be good for only the first 15 days of an outstanding invoice or the rate may only apply to companies with extremely high volume and triple-A credit customers.
+Be careful if a factoring company promotes an extremely low rate like 0.95%.
+Some factoring companies use advertised rates just to get your attention.
+These rates may only be good for the first 10 or 15 days of an outstanding invoice or the rate may only apply to businesses with very high sales volume and triple-A credit customers.

-Factoring companies can charge additional or hidden fees.
-Examples of these fees include UCC or filing fees, attorney fees, renewal fees, administration fees, credit check fees, lien search fees, facility fees, same-day funding fees, or non-factored invoice processing fees.
-Bank wire transfer fees and ACH fees are very common.
+Factoring companies may charge additional or hidden fees.
+These fees include UCC filing fees, attorney fees, renewal fees, administration fees, credit check fees, lien search fees, facility fees, same-day funding fees, or non-factored invoice processing fees.
+It’s common for factoring companies to charge bank wire transfer fees and ACH fees.